Graphs of Systoles on hyperbolic surfaces

 \section{Abstract}

 Given a hyperbolic surface, the set of all closed geodesics whose length is minimal form a graph on the surface, in fact a so-called fat graph, which we call the systolic graph.
-The central question that we study in this paper is: which fat graphs are systolic graphs for some surface.
-We call such graphs \emph{admissible}.
-This question is motivated in part by the observation that we can naturally decompose the moduli space of hyperbolic surfaces based on the associated systolic graphs.
+We study which fat graphs are systolic graphs for some surface (we call these admissible).

-A systolic graph has a metric on it, so that all cycles on the graph that correspond to geodesics are of the same length $L$ and other \emph{essential} cycles (i.e., which do not bound disc on the surface) have length strictly greater than $L$.
-This can be formulated as a simple condition in terms of equations and inequations for sums of lengths of edges.
-We call this \emph{combinatorial admissibility}.

-Our first main result is that admissibility is equivalent to combinatorial admissibility.
-This is proved using properties of negative curvature.
-Specifically, we use the fact that polygonal curves with long enough sides are close to geodesics.
-Here the sides have to be longer than a bound obtained in terms of a lower bound on the angles of the polygonal curve.
+There is a natural necessary condition on such graphs, which we call combinatorial admissibility.
+Our first main result is that this condition is also sufficient.

-Using the above result, it is easy to see that a sub-graph of an admissible graph is admissible.
-Hence it suffices to characterize minimal non-admissible fat graphs.
-Another major result of this paper is that there are infinitely many minimal non-admissible fat graphs (in contrast, for instance, to the classical result that there are only two minimal non-planar graphs).
+It follows that a sub-graph of an admissible graph is admissible.
+Our second major result is that there are infinitely many minimal non-admissible fat graphs (in contrast, for instance, to the classical result that there are only two minimal non-planar graphs).